Semi-verified PAC Learning from the Crowd: Related Works

+Crowdsourcing has been broadly utilized as a tool for data annotation with provable algorithms \citep{vaughan2017making}.
+More in line with this work is crowdsourcing in the presence of highly noisy workers, i.e. the majority can be adversarial. \citet{steinhardt2016avoid,meister2018data} considered recovery of true values of a finite data set and \citet{awasthi2017efficient} examined PAC learnability which aligns more closely with our work.
+Our algorithm shares the merits with \citet{awasthi2017efficient} but we develop a novel analysis to address the label corruption from Massart workers, and we carefully leverage comparison queries to achieve label efficiency.
+We emphasize that crowdsourced PAC learning was also investigated in \citet{zeng2022crowd}, but their algorithm fails immediately when the majority are incorrect.

-The semi-verified learning model was recently proposed in \citet{charika2017learning}, in order to study the robustness of learning algorithms in the presence of large portion of noisy data.
+The semi-verified learning model was recently proposed in \citet{charika2017learning}.
 This model is also known as list-decodable learning where a learner is allowed to output a finite list of hypotheses among which at least one is guaranteed to be close to the true hypothesis.
-Such model has been broadly studied under the non-crowdsourcing setting for various problems such as mean estimation~\citep{kothari2017better,dia2020list,raghavendra2020list}, learning mixtures of Gaussian~\cite{dia2018list}, linear regression~\citep{karmalkar2019list,raghavendra2020list}, and subspace recovery~\citep{bakshi2020list,raghavendra2020subspace}.
-Under the crowdsourcing setting, \citet{steinhardt2016avoid,meister2018data} considered recovery of true values of a finite data set and \citet{awasthi2017efficient} examined PAC learnability which aligns more closely with our work.
-In fact, our algorithm shares the merits with \citet{awasthi2017efficient} but we carefully leverage comparison queries to achieve label efficiency.
-We emphasize that crowdsourced PAC learning was also investigated in \citet{shen2020efficient}, but their algorithm fails immediately when the majority are incorrect.
+Such model has been broadly studied under the non-crowdsourcing setting for various problems such as mean estimation~\citep{kothari2017better,dia2020list,zsLDsparse2022}, learning mixtures of Gaussian~\citep{dia2018list}, linear regression~\citep{karmalkar2019list,raghavendra2020list}, and subspace recovery~\citep{bakshi2020list,raghavendra2020subspace}.
+We note, however, these works consider a setting where both instances and labels can be corrupted adversarially, while our work assumes that only the labels are noisy (since in crowdsourcing, the data curator often has control on the instances).